Hyperbolic Large Language Models: Emerging applications of HypLLMs

 In addition to cognitive decline detection, hyperbolic neural models have recently been employed to model \textit{aging trajectories} in large-scale brain connectivity data.
-Ramirez \textit{et al.} introduced a Fully Hyperbolic Neural Network (FHNN) that operates directly in Lorentz space to embed MEG-derived brain graphs from over 500 subjects~\cite{ramirez2024fully}.
+A Fully Hyperbolic Neural Network (FHNN) operating directly in Lorentz space was introduced to embed MEG-derived brain graphs from over 500 subjects~\cite{ramirez2024fully}.
 The model captures subtle, hierarchical reorganizations in subnetworks (e.g., attention, default mode networks) that occur with aging.
 This framework leverages the radius of Lorentz embeddings to quantify hierarchy and reveals that elderly individuals show a \textit{reduction} in embedding hierarchy-opposite to the increase observed in early cognitive decline.
 This application underscores the versatility of hyperbolic representations: they are not only mathematically appealing for theoretical data hierarchies, but also empirically powerful in analyzing real biological networks.
 By capturing multi-scale structure in brain connectivity data, hyperbolic LLM techniques can potentially contribute to cognitive modeling and clinical neuroscience.
 Such cross-disciplinary success strengthens the case that hyperbolic geometry is a unifying language for complex hierarchical systems across domains.